nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 * `len`: a pointer to a 64-bit unsigned integer in VM memory space, when calling the syscall, this memory location should store the length of the buffer specified by `addr`, when returning from the syscall, CKB VM would fill in `len` with the actual length of the buffer.
 We would explain the exact logic below.
 * `offset`: an offset specifying from which offset we should start loading the serialized transaction data.

-When calling, this syscall would take the current transaction, and remove:
+This syscall would calculate the hash of current transaction and copy it to VM memory space.

-* `args` parts in all inputs
-* `data` part in all outputs
-* `lock` scripts in all outputs
-* `type` scripts in all outputs

-It then takes the modified transaction and serializes it into the CFB Encoding [1] format.
-Then the serialized result is fed into VM via the steps below.
-For ease of reference, we refer the serialized result as `data`, and the length of `data` as `data_length`.
+The result is fed into VM via the steps below.
+For ease of reference, we refer the result as `data`, and the length of `data` as `data_length`.

 1. A memory read operation is executed to read the value in `len` pointer from VM memory space, we call the read result `size` here.
 2. `full_size` is calculated as `data_length - offset`.